kjchavez/legislation-project/vote_prediction/README.md

 # Vote Prediction

+> NOTE: Current state of code requires TensorFlow ahead of verion 1.3.
+Uses version built from head of master branch on Sept.
+9, 2017.

 ## Task

 > Given a member of Congress and a legislative proposal, predict whether they vote `Aye` or not.